saurabhp75/saurabhp75.github.io/_notes/android.md

 - Whenever you are in Activity, for any UI operations like showing toast, dialogs, and etc, use the Activity Context.

+### Dependency Injection
+- Dependencies are class instances required by a class to function.
+- We never create Application, activity and service instance in an android app.
+They are provided to us by Android OS.
+We do not have access to their constructor.
+We cannot provide dependencies to them via constructor.
+So we have to think differently to tackle DI in an android app.
+- We do however create fragments in an android app.
+- Two types of DI, `constructor injection` and `field injection`.
+- Field injection is used when we don't have access to constructor of a class.
+- In JavaBeans the DI was done using xml files to inject servlets.

+### Disadvantages of not using DI
+- No Configurability, the configuartion is hard coded while creating the dependencies.
+- Resource intensive, as the dependency has to be created every time.
+There is no reusability.

+### DI history
+- Difficult to test.
+Mocking of dependencies is not possible.
+Which was difficult to configure.
+- The google developed `Guice`.
+But it used `reflection`.
+Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.
+- In Guice stack trace was difficult to read because of many subclass created.
+- Also since everything was done at runtime, we can only verify DI by running the app.
+- `Square` came up with `Dagger1` to remove the runtime DI.
+It uses reflection only for instance creation, for everything else it used annotation processing, which is a build time process.
+- `Google` cam up with `Dagger2` and moved everything to build time using annotation processing.
+Which creates all the classes at build time.

+### Inversion of control
+- The class need not create its dependency, but it will be provided via constructor.
+- Bottoms up instead of top down.

+### Dagger
+- Dagger has three components, `module`, `component` and `Any classe` which needs dependency.
+- Module(`@Module`/`@Provides`) is dependency provider/creator.
+- Component(`@Component`)) is dependency manager.
+- Any class(`@Inject`) is dependency consumer.
+-

 ### Recycler View
 - Dynamic view, view group.